 These Articles should be thoroughly reviewed and are in their present form clearly incompatible with the European Convention on Human Rights.
-Part of the language of Article 47 is not only incomprehensible but also a clear contradiction of Article 48.
-Why should human rights and freedoms be restricted "by the need to protect universal human values and democratic accomplishments".
-Article 48 paragraph 2, which states that "abuse of freedoms and rights is unconstitutional and punishable", is by far too imprecise.
+Article 48 paragraph 2, which states that "abuse of freedoms and rights is unconstitutional and punishable", is by far too imprecise (cf. Arts.
+8 - 11 ECHR).
 Clear criteria would have to be included on what constitutes such abuse.